HELP · FAQ

 What is the “natural-return floor”?

 It is the rate at which lapsed customers come back on their own, with no message from you at all.
-In our own backtests that floor sits around 2.7% for a typical window — meaning a meaningful slice of “won-back” customers would have returned regardless.
+In our own backtests that floor sits at ~2.7% for a typical window — meaning a meaningful slice of “won-back” customers would have returned regardless.

 What is the second-order window, and what does “3.2× lift” mean?

 The second-order window is the period right after a customer's second purchase — the moment a one-time buyer is deciding whether to become a repeat customer.
-In our validation, customers flagged by the predictive model during this window returned at roughly 3.2 times the rate of unflagged customers in the same window.
+In a 12-month backtest of real Shopify orders, measuring flag precision rather than campaign uplift, customers flagged by the predictive model during this window returned at roughly 3.2× the rate of unflagged customers in the same window.

 Read that carefully: 3.2× lift is a lift in the flag's precision — the flagged group is a much richer pool to focus attention on.
 It is not a promise that a message triples anyone's likelihood of returning.
 It tells you where to spend your effort, not what a campaign will earn.
 The uplift a campaign actually produces is a separate question, measured by holdout (below).